 Fortaleza means “fortress” in Portuguese.
 The city owes its name to a period in the 1600s when the Dutch established a fort there.

 The weather is hot and tropical.
-The rainy season runs into June with high humidity, but after that the weather is very dry through December.
+The rainy season runs into June with high humidity, but after that it’s very dry through December.

 Copyright 2014 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.